FRAQTIV/fraqtiv-landing/README.md

 ## 🤝 Contributing

-For internal development, please follow the established code style and component patterns.
+For internal development, please follow the established code style and refer to the QA documentation for testing requirements.